leocrawford/leocrawford.github.io/_drafts/operating_model.md

 ![MacLeod’s Archetypes](http://206hwf3fj4w52u3br03fi242.wpengine.netdna-cdn.com/wp-content/uploads/2009/10/hughMcLeodCompanyHierarchy.jpg){:style="float:right;clear:both;padding-bottom:10px;padding-left:10px;width:250px;"}

-Most organisations today may not have banditry, but are operating much like countries did before the Magna Carta (and the Yasak); the freedoms and responsibilities of individuals are passed down from one generation to the next, not shaped to solve the problems of the day, creating a competitive and political environment which serves neither the people who work in them, or those the organisation is meant to serve.
-Instead they often end up looking like MacLeod's Archetypes.
+Most organisations today may not have banditry, but are operating much like countries did before the Magna Carta (and the Yasak); the freedoms and responsibilities of individuals are passed down from one generation to the next rather than shaped to solve the problems of the day creating a competitive and political environment which serves neither the people who work in them, or those the organisation is meant to serve.
+For a disturbing picture of the sort of people that these organisations create check out MacLeod's Archetypes.

 <div style="clear:both;"/>

-Instead we are blessed with an Operating Model (because that is the name we give to these ways of workings) that is based on ideas from over a century ago, and is shared not as a document (which can be challenged and updated) but is transmitted culturally.

-I order to understand the organisations of today, it is worth understanding the key influences that made them the way they are - and which are unconsciously culturally transmitted (infected) from one generation to the next.
+Today's organisations function instead using a legacy Operating Model (because that is the name we give to these ways of workings) that is based on ideas from over a century ago, and is shared not as a document (which can be challenged and updated) but is transmitted culturally.
+In order to understand today's orgainisations it is worth understanding the key influences that made them the way they are - and which are unconsciously culturally transmitted (infected) from one generation to the next.
 Meet Frederick Taylor's "Principles of Scientific Management" and Max Weber's work on Bureaucracy:

 Taylor advocated: